zeid-hub/python-p3-v2-mapping-db-to-python-class/README.md

     @classmethod
     def get_all(cls):
-        """Return a list containing a Department object corresponding to each row in the table""" sql = """
+        """Return a list containing a Department object per row in the table""" sql = """
             SELECT *
             FROM departments